22 August 2019

 While the business logic of each app is unique, there are lots of features that most apps have in common (e.g. authorization, database, security, administration panel).

 When we narrow down the apps to a specific industry, like financial technology, the number of common features increases even further.
 Thus, making it potentially viable to create a high-level framework, in which all the common features as well as the basic frontend can be created with little to no coding.
 The goal of such a framework, of course, is to speed up the development of fintech apps.
 One can quickly create MVPs or even full-fledged products faster and cheaper, getting to the point where they can test their business idea in practice much faster, without compromising the future stability and scalability of their solution.

 Fintech app framework – business requirements

-The framework will be created with a couple assumptions in mind:
+The framework will be created with a couple of assumptions in mind:

 - The framework will be focused on specific functionalities.
-The design is secondary – only basic customization will be available, such as changing colours or logo.
+The design is secondary – only basic customization will be available, such as changing colors or logo.